dgrandemange/cbcom/README.md

 # cbcom
-A library exposign classes related to CBCOM protocol and CBBCOM pseudo-session management
+A library exposing classes related to CBCOM protocol and CBCOM pseudo-session management